gmlc-dispatches/dispatches/docs/models/renewables/lithium_ion_battery.rst

 Degrees of Freedom
 ------------------

-The Lithium Ion Battery Model as X degrees of freedom.
+The Lithium Ion Battery Model has X degrees of freedom.

 Model Structure